brianschubert/django-htcpcp-tea/README.rst

     :target: ./LICENSE
     :alt: License

+..

+    [T]here is a strong, dark, rich requirement for a protocol designed espressoly for the brewing of coffee.

+    --- RFC 2324 Section 1

 A Django app that implements the TEA extension to HTCPCP as defined in `RFC 7168`_.

 .. _RFC 7168: https://tools.ietf.org/html/rfc7168